 In third-person, he described his experience as the entity took over:

 “What began to happen was that ... important matters were not being rearranged or otherwise interfered with by this voyeuristic behavior, but … things were postponed or otherwise rescheduled, to, uh, work around, uh, hours and hours spent on the street, at night and during the early morning hours…

 "And as the condition develops and its purposes or its characteristics become more well defined, it begins to demand more time of the individual [referring to himself] ...
 There's a certain amount of tension, uh, struggle, between the normal personality and this, this, uh, psychopathological, uh, entity ...
 This condition inside him [Bundy] seems to be competing for more attention ...

 “ ... a point would be reached where we'd had all of this, this reservoir of tension building.
 Building and building.”
 Finally, he said, the entity would break through.
 “The tension would be too great and the demands and expectations of this entity would reach a point where they just could not be controlled."

-In an earlier blog, I interviewed Rosemary Ellen Guiley about her book The Djinn Connection, and she’d described a force or entity from Arabian folklore that is not well known in this country, the Djinn.
-(You can find that blog here.)
+In an earlier post, I interviewed Rosemary Ellen Guiley about her book The Djinn Connection, and she’d described a force or entity from Arabian folklore that is not well-known in this country called the Djinn.

 According to lore, the Djinn were here first and were pushed out by or for us, and some of them are still angry about it and want the place back.

-This sound like an interesting application to Bundy, considering his description, so I told Rosemary about what he'd said.
+This sounds like an interesting application to Bundy, considering his description, so I told Rosemary about what he'd said.
 She offered the following interpretation: